-Criteria for stereophonic arrays
+2 Criteria for stereophonic arrays

-Stereophonic arrays are thus the approach of choice for all 3D formats.
-The requirements for 3D are the same as in two- and five-channel stereophony:
+Stereophonic arrays are thus the approach of choice for ambience recording in all 3D formats.
+The requirements for 3D are the same as in two- and five-channel stereophony [1]:

-- Signal separation among all channels in order to avoid comb filtering: No one signal should be present at significant levels in more than two channels. - Level and/or arrival time differences between adjacent channels to achieve the desired imaging characteristics. - Decorrelation of diffuse-field sound for optimal envelopment and sound quality.
+- Signal separation among all channels in order to avoid comb filtering: No one signal should be present at significant levels in more than two channels. - Level and/or arrival time differences between adjacent channels to achieve the desired imaging characteristics - Decorrelation of diffuse-field sound for optimal envelopment and sound quality